 Bottom Line

 Shopify is the best POS option for many small businesses, especially those with a Shopify online store.
-With its rich inventory management tools, user-friendly checkout app, and tons of management features, it’s no wonder it is consistently one of our best retail POS systems.
+With its rich inventory management tools, user-friendly checkout app, and tons of management features, it’s no wonder it is consistently one of our best retail POS systems and best POS systems for small businesses.

-With this guide, you are equipped with all the knowledge you need for setting up Shopify POS and continue to reap the rewards of your Shopify account.
+With this guide, you are equipped with all the knowledge you need to set up Shopify POS and continue to reap the rewards of your Shopify account.